musa-509-spring-2023/assignment02/README.md

     ```

     **Discussion:**
     I used the Open Data Philly Universities and Colleges dataset.
-I fitlered for University of Pennsylvania, and then I narrowed properties down to those within .015 degrees of Meyerson Hall (because that drew a bounding box of Penn properties that best resembled my conception of campus).
-I could probably get a more accurate outline with something other than an envelope...
+I fitlered for University of Pennsylvania, and then I narrowed properties down to those within .012 degrees of Meyerson Hall (because that drew a bounding box of Penn properties that best resembled my conception of campus).
+I used a concave hull to get a tailored boundary of the remaining properties.

     https://www.opendataphilly.org/dataset/philadelphia-universities-and-colleges/resource/1e37f5f0-6212-4cb4-9d87-261b58ae01c4